 Warm hospitality and secluded serenity greet you in this beautiful hotel.
-Plettenberg Bay is close by, while guests can also spend their time relaxing in the individual thatched cottages or abundant gardens of the hotel.
+Plettenberg Bay is close by, while guests can also spend their time relaxing in the individual cottages or abundant gardens of the hotel.

 Just outside the town, this small, exclusive hotel consists of 35 rooms and two villas and is situated on a rocky headland overlooking the famous bay.
 World class cuisine is served at the Seafood restaurant, as well as fine wines from the local area.
 Villas come with private pools, and each of the rooms has spectacular views.

 Spend the day exploring in and around Plettenberg Bay.
 A huge sweeping bay with pristine sands and lively waters full of wildlife explore the town or the ocean during your stay.
 Shoals of fish are often driven into the bay by schools of dolphins, sharks and seals who leap and play in the water as they catch their prey.
 Get up close to dolphins and other wildlife with surfing or boat trips or spend your day exploring the streets of the town.